jinhui33/webrp/README.md

-# NAT Web Reverse Proxy
+# WebRP (Web Reverse Proxy)

-A Reverse Proxy for locally deployed web services to bypass NAT without the need of an ECS.
+A web-based Reverse Proxy for locally deployed web services to bypass NAT without the need of an ECS.

 ## Concept